-- b.a.
-The proposed development will not unduly compromise the planned function of the land use designation; - e.b.
-The uses can be integrated with other uses on the subject lands and adjacent lands; - d.c.
-Elements of the public realm will be improved as a condition of development/redevelopment; - e.d.
-The uses are designed and located to minimize impacts on adjacent residential areas; and - f.e.
+- b.
+The proposed development will not unduly compromise the planned function of the land use designation; - c.
+The uses can be integrated with other uses on the subject lands and adjacent lands; - Elements of the public realm will be improved as a condition of development/redevelopment; - e.
+The uses are designed and located to minimize impacts on adjacent residential areas; and - f.
 The uses will not cause traffic hazards or congestion on surrounding roads.